 Mr. Keyte counsels clients on general antitrust matters, including compliance with basic antitrust statutes, issues relating to competitor collaborations, unilateral conduct and distribution.
 He also advises on intellectual property matters with antitrust implications.

 Mr. Keyte is the Director of the Fordham Competition Law Institute (FCLI) and is the past chair of the Trade, Sports and Professional Associations Committee.
 He also is an adjunct professor at Fordham Law School, teaching comparative antitrust law.
 A frequent contributor to the Antitrust Law Journal and Antitrust Magazine, he is a former senior editor of the Antitrust Law Journal and a current editor of Antitrust Magazine.
 He also authors a monthly antitrust column for the New York Law Journal.
 Mr. Keyte repeatedly has been selected for inclusion in Chambers USA: America’s Leading Lawyers for Business, which has described him as a “brilliant” antitrust lawyer and a “bulldog in the courtroom.”
-In addition, he is listed in The International Who’s Who of Competition Lawyers & Economists 2014, Who’s Who Legal: Competition 2015 and the 2016 Competition and Antitrust Expert Guide.
+In addition, he is listed in Best Lawyers in America 2018, The International Who’s Who of Competition Lawyers & Economists 2014, Who’s Who Legal: Competition 2015 and the 2016 Competition and Antitrust Expert Guide.